Why Long Island Has So Many Volunteer Fire Departments

 Key reasons include:

-• Strong community identity tied to local firehouses
+• Strong community identity tied to local firehouses and long-standing companies

-• Resistance to losing local control
+• Political and civic resistance to losing local control

 How Volunteer Fire Departments Are Funded

-Funding typically comes from:
+Funding commonly comes from:

-• Fire district taxes
+• Local fire district taxes

 • State and federal grants